dereksonderegger/444/docs/27_DataReshaping.md

 Next we need a way to squish two data frames together.
 It is often advantageous to store data that would be be repeated separately in a different table so that a particular piece of information lives in only one location.
 This makes the data easier to modify, and more likely to maintain consistence.
 However, this practice requires that, when necessary, we can add information to a table, that might involve a lot of duplicated rows.

 ## `data.frames` vs `tibbles`
 Previously we've been using `data.frame` and `tibble` objects interchangeably, but now is a good time make a distinction.
-Essentially a `tibble` is a `data.frame` that does less coercion during creation and manipulation, and does more type checking during those operations.
+Essentially a `tibble` is a `data.frame` that does more type checking and less coercion during creation and manipulation.
 So a `tibble` does less (automatically) and complains more.
 The rational for this is that while it can be convenient for coercion between data types can be helpful, it often disguises errors that take a long time to track down.

 Second, the printing methods for `tibbles` prevent it from showing too many rows or columns.
 This is a very convenient and more user-friendly way to show the data.
 We can control how many rows or columns are printed using the `options()` command, which sets all of the global options.

 |  Options            |    Result                           |
 |:--------------------------------------:|:-----------------|
-| `options(tibble.print_max = n, tibble.print_min = m)`  | if there are more than n rows, print only the first m rows.
+| `options(tibble.print_max = n, tibble.print_min = m)`  | if there are more than `n` rows, print only the first `m`.
 | `options(tibble.print_max = Inf)` |  Always print all the rows. |
 | `options(tibble.width = Inf)` | Always print all columns, regardless of the width of the display device. |